5 Evidences the Bible is True

 Archeological findings.
 Excavation sites and artifacts also provide evidence that many of the events, people and places mentioned in the Bible really existed—such as the city Jericho and its famous walls or the Hittites, a people group once thought by skeptics to be a myth.

 The life of Jesus.
-The fact that Jesus was a true, historical person is clearly documented by Jewish manuscripts, even before Apostle Paul and the writers of Gospels provided their eye witness accounts.
+The fact that Jesus was a true, historical person is clearly documented by Jewish manuscripts, even before the Apostle Paul and the writers of Gospels provided their eye witness accounts.
 Other ancient cultural documents also reference his existence.
 For instance, the Roman leader and historian Tacitus wrote:

 “Nero fastened the guilt and inflicted the most exquisite tortures on a class hated for their abominations, called Christians by the populace.
 Christus, from whom the name had its origin, suffered the extreme penalty during the reign of Tiberius at the hands of one of our procurators, Pontius Pilatus …”